Tuesday, 28 October 2025

 A premium residential land for sale close to Ambadi junction, Kudamaloor, Kottayam.

-This premium residential land, about 21 cents, situated at a prime location close to Ambadi junction at Kudamaloor in Kottayam in a beautiful residential area is for sale.
-This land has access to Medical College-Kottayam town by-pass main road and is having all facilities for daily needs available within a very short distance.
+This premium residential land, about 31.098 cents, situated in a prime location close to Ambadi junction at Kudamaloor in Kottayam in a lovely residential area is for sale.
+This land has access to Medical College-Kottayam town by-pass main road and is having all facilities and amenities for daily needs available within a very short distance.

 This is NOT a flood-affected area.

 Single owner, well-defined boundaries, and all documents are clear.
-The access to the land is through the already present wide road at the side beginning from the by-pass main road side.
-Schools, hospitals, shops, banks, places of worship, and bus stops are within easy reach of this peaceful location.
-Hardly 5 km to Medical College Hospital, about 6 km to Kottayam town, and around 7 km to the M G University.
+There is a wide access road at the side beginning from the by-pass main road side in addition to the main road frontage.
+Schools, hospitals, shops, banks, houses of worship, and bus stops are within easy reach of this peaceful location.
+Hardly 5 km to Medical College Hospital, about 7 km to Kottayam town, and around 8 km to the M G University.

-This is the property at the back portion about 25 meters from the Ambadi junction bus stop on the left-hand side of the main road at the beginning of the sharp curve on the way to Kudayampady and Kottayam town.
+This is the property which is situated about 25 meters from the Ambadi junction bus stop on the left-hand side of the main road at the beginning of the sharp curve on the way to Kudayampady and Kottayam town.

-The asking price is 6 lakhs per cent.
+The asking price is 6.5 lakhs per cent.
 The price is negotiable.
-Only GENUINE BUYERS need to contact.
+Only GENUINE BUYERS please.

 * Prime location